ktgk2906/Classis-Search-Engine/readme.md

 - Indexing (inverted index, TF-IDF matrix, optionally BM25)
 - Retrieval (exact-match, lexical ranking using TF-IDF / BM25, optional semantic re-ranking using embeddings)
 - Evaluation (Top‑K accuracy / precision@K, MRR)

-**Note:** I inspected the uploaded files.
-The dataset `Test_predictions_upgraded.xlsx` (400 rows) is present and was used to infer the dataset structure.
-The notebook `Classic_search_engine.ipynb` in `/mnt/data` appears to be empty (file size small).
-The README below therefore documents a complete, ready-to-run structure and includes placeholders where you can plug in the actual notebook or scripts.

 ---